andreadellacorte/andreadellacorte.github.io/_posts/entepreneurship/2018-09-04-product-market-fit.md

 3. Talk to customers
   - What problem do they have
   - Why haven't they solved it
-  - Keep pitching and exploring separate
+  - Separate pitching and exploring
 4. Iterate on the product
-  - Don't shift audience and product one at the time
+  - Don't shift audience and product at the time
-5. Start selling so you can find out the value of your product
+5. To find the true value of your product, start selling it

 ## Achieving Product Market Fit

 1. Category Leaders
   - Have built a platform other businesses can build their on (real platform = $100M revenue)
-2. 3 x Bad Market Fit Examples
+2. Examples of Bad Market Fit
-  - Hustling / bullying customers
+  - Hustling / bullying customers to use your product
-  - Idle interest but no follow up
+  - Idle interest and no follow up
-  - Trickle of customers
+  - Trickle of customers coming in
-3. Good Market Fit
+3. Examples of Good Market Fit
   - Immediate interest; all metrics moving
   - Sensation of market pulling more than you have
   - Starts small and evolves to solve adjacent problems